Labour supporters think the Tories are more pro-business than their own party; it's time for Milband to change the emphasis

 A 50p top rate of income tax, a mansion tax, capping energy bills, taxes on bankers’ bonuses and their employers’ balance sheets may all have individual merit.
 With a quibble here or there as to the method, most of the British public would back each of these measures.
 But collectively they do suggest a party that isn’t doing enough to challenge perceptions as to what Labour is.

 Miliband has done a pretty textbook impression of what a decent, middle-class left leaning reformer would do in his position, but it’s been so on message that the counter intuitive stuff Labour have on occasion put out there has been drowned out.

 With the party now barely bobbing over the 2010 General Election figure of 29 per cent in the polls, some new thinking may be needed.
-It may be too late for policy, but it isn’t for emphasis.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It may be too late for policy, but it isn’t for emphasis.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.